|

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-So, compostable coffee cups or compostable packaging.
+If you’re eating or drinking on the go, then you may well turn to coffee in compostable cups or food in compostable packaging.
 As it’s single-use it’s not the best solution, but it’s also not the worst.
+It’s compostable after all.
 Right?

-In most cases, these items cannot be put into your kerbside recycling or home compost bins unless you have a specific Hotbin.
-Instead, they must be sent to industrial composting facilities.
+In most cases, these items cannot be put into your kerbside recycling or home compost bin unless you have a specific Hotbin.
+Instead, they must be sent to industrial composting facilities or placed in your general waste bin.

-Your Local Authority Probably Can’t Recycle These Cups
+Why Your Local Authority Can’t Compost These Cups

+So what about industrial composting?
 Aren’t all local authority compost facilities industrial?
 Sadly not.
 Industrial composting facilities are not widely available.
 There are only 50 in the UK.
 And not all of these currently accept and deal with compostable packaging products.
 Therefore, many local authorities don’t have access to this type of facility.
-This makes it almost impossible to correctly recycle compostable packaging.

 You might be wondering why industrial composting facilities are not more widely available.
 Especially given the benefits of using compostable materials in favour of plastics.